 To make a regular glaze, just stir together 3 tablespoons of milk, a pinch of vanilla extract, and about 1 cup of sugar.
 Pretty simple.

-Anyway, eat these things warm.
+Anyway, eat these gluten free cinnamon rolls warm.
 Don’t wait.